Act 6 Act 6 Intermission 5, Part 3 of 12

 ROSE: Neither of you is failing to disappoint.

 In this passage, Hussie demonstrates that he isn’t immune to accidental double negatives.
-“Neither of you is failing to disappoint” shows would mean that Dave and Roxy are both disappointing, but at the same time, double negatives whose meaning is the same as single negatives are commonplace in many languages… whatever, this is a very silly tangent.
+“Neither of you is failing to disappoint” would mean that Dave and Roxy are both disappointing, but at the same time, double negatives whose meaning is the same as single negatives are commonplace in many languages… whatever, this is a very silly tangent.

 ROXY: god is EVERYONE in this family tree a psychoanalyst???